 - Jalapeno deviled eggs – more like jalapeno poppers, this recipe calls for cream cheese instead of mayo with an extra sprinkle of cheese.

-- Spicy deviled eggs – for this variation, I always sprinkle extra seasoning on the egg white–spice in every bite.
+- Spicy deviled eggs – for this deviled eggs variation, I always add seasoning to the egg white–spice in every bite.

 - Classic deviled eggs – classic deviled eggs are often made with mayonnaise, dijon, cayenne pepper, and salt.
 Check out my version below.